wasan81/Corner-Grocer-project/README.md

 The most challenging part was writing the display frequency.dat file as a text-based histogram.
-When I put the item inside the for loop for example : for Potatoes 4---> the output was
+When I put the item inside the for loop for example :
+Potatoes 4---> the output was

 Potatoes *

 Potatoes *

 Potatoes *

 Potatoes *

 after that I figure the problem and fix it by display item before the for loop.